sarah-ku/hyperTRIBER/README.md

 ```

 ### Filter potential positions according to replication and minimum counts

-This function filters out sites based on replication and minimum counts.
-This is very important as it reduces the run time of functions that we will be running later.
+Before testing for differential editing between the 'control' and 'treat' samples, we first need to filter down the number of testable positions.
+The function <b>restrict_data</b> filters out sites based on replication and minimum counts.
+This step is very important as it reduces the run time of functions that we will be running later.

 The argument <b>edits_of_interest</b> is used to specify the edits that will be looked at.
+In most cases I default to the full set above and then filter afterwards, but if you incorporate too many edits types that aren't of interest you could reduce power in your analysis.

+The argument <b>min_samp_treat</b> looks at the 'edit' base (for example G if the reference is an A, in the case of an A>G edit) and looks for consistency in edits across the given replicates.
+For example, the default of <b>min_samp_treat = 2</b> implies that we want to observe the edit in two or more replicates.

-The argument <b>min_count</b> only keeps sites that have the minimum amount of the nucleotide of interest.
+The argument <b>min_count</b> filters sites according to the number of reads covering the edit base in the individual replicates, in at least the number of samples specificied by <b>min_samp_treat</b>.
 Our minimum amount is set to 2.
-The argument <b>min_samp_control</b> looks at the 1st base of each vector contained in <b>my_edits</b> and keeps only sites that contain the set minimum amount of counts in a set number of control samples (2 in our case) while <b>min_samp_treat</b> looks at the 2nd base of each vector and does the same for treatment samples.

-For other experimental designs, these can of course be changed but for the sake of the drosophila experiment, we kept the values at 2 for each of the arguments.
+Therefore, if <b>min_samp_treat = 2</b> then we would be asking for at least 2 replicates with at least 2 reads covering the edit base.

+The argument <b>both_ways</b> is useful for 'two-way' experiments, whereby one is interested in higher editing in either those designated 'control' OR those designated 'treat'.
+In standard HyperTRIBE set ups whereby the 'control' samples are negative controls (for example with free ADAR only), you would use <b>both_ways = F</b>, since you are only interested in higher editing in the 'treat' samples.
+If you use the pipeline for more complicated set ups (see for example our single VS triple mutant HyperTRIBE set ups here: https://elifesciences.org/articles/72377, or for standard RNA-editing site detection) it could be helpful to set <b>both_ways = T</b>.

 ```
-data_list <- restrict_data(data_list=data_list,design_vector=design_vector,min_samp_control=2,min_samp_treat=2,min_count=2,edits_of_interest=my_edits)
+data_list <- restrict_data(data_list=data_list, design_vector=design_vector, min_samp_treat=2, min_count=2, both_ways = F, edits_of_interest=my_edits)
 ```

 ### Principal comonent analysis